kimschles/sidecar-pattern-demo/slides.md

 ## Goals
 1. Define "sidecar pattern"
 1. Explain how to identify the sidecar pattern in a code repo
-1. List at least three features in a software project that suggests it uses the sidecar pattern

 ---

 ## Goals
 1. Define "sidecar pattern"
 1. Explain how to identify the sidecar pattern in a code repo
-1. List at least three features in a software project that suggests it uses the sidecar pattern
-1. Identify some pros and cons of using the sidecar pattern

 ---